web-infra-dev/rspack/packages/rspack/etc/core.api.md

 import { RawProgressPluginOptions } from '@rspack/binding';
 import { RawProvideOptions } from '@rspack/binding';
 import { RawRuntimeChunkOptions } from '@rspack/binding';
-import { RawSourceMapDevToolPluginOptions } from '@rspack/binding';
 import { registerGlobalTrace } from '@rspack/binding';
 import { RspackOptionsNormalized as RspackOptionsNormalized_2 } from '.';
+import { RawSourceMapDevToolPluginOptions as SourceMapDevToolPluginOptions } from '@rspack/binding';
 import sources = require('../compiled/webpack-sources');
 import { SyncBailHook } from '@rspack/lite-tapable';
 import { SyncHook } from '@rspack/lite-tapable';